-The house that the Toburens lived in has been torn down.
-What was an outbuilding on the left appears to be used as a house now and the old chicken coop on the right still stands.
+The house that stood on this farm through the 1950s has been torn down.
+What was an outbuilding on the left in the picture appears to be used as a house now and the old chicken coop on the right still stands.

 Later, Florence and Chuck moved to a farm in Onondaga in Ingham County, Michigan.
-They lived there until their deaths.
+They lived there for the rest of their lives.

 One time my brother, Ron and I were fishing on the River Raisin on the north end of the farm.
 Stanley Toburen (right) who was in his teens was with us.
 Stan went to cast his line out and on the back swing, the hook caught my clothing and nearly pulled me into the water.